secretstartups/handbook/content/handbook/engineering/development/sec/govern/authentication.md

 #### Security vulnerability issues

 Bypassing permissions and authentication mechanisms are, by nature, common security targets.
 We closely watch new security vulnerability issues and schedule them as quickly as possible based on their [due date](/handbook/security/engaging-with-security/#due-date-on-security-issues).
 For planning security issues we use [the (filtered) milestone planning issue board](https://gitlab.com/gitlab-org/gitlab/-/boards/4260654?label_name%5B%5D=sec%3A%3Agovern&label_name%5B%5D=group%3A%3Aauthentication&label_name%5B%5D=bug%3A%3Avulnerability).
-We expect all team members to be able to resolve security issues following the [security release process](https://gitlab.com/gitlab-org/release/docs/-/blob/master/general/security/developer.md#security-releases-critical-non-critical-as-a-developer).
+We expect all team members to be able to resolve security issues following the [security developer workflow](https://gitlab.com/gitlab-org/release/docs/-/blob/master/general/security/engineer.md#security-releases-critical-non-critical-as-a-developer).

 #### Code Review